splorp/npds-tracker-server/readme.txt

 0.1.34 [06 April 2006]

-	[VR] Added 'shouldIlog' setting in INI file to disable all logging
+	[VR] Added ‘shouldIlog’ setting in INI file to disable all logging

 0.1.33 [22 February 2004]